GSA/fpki-guides/_includes/apple_trust_store_installation.md

 4. [Over-the-air profile delivery and configuration](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}
 5. [Over-the-air using a Mobile Device Management server](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}

+**Note:** In **iOS**, you must manually enable trust for SSL when you install a profile that is sent to you via email or downloaded from an intranet site.
+Certificates installed with Configurator, MDM, or as part of an MDM enrollment profile are automatically trusted for SSL.
+Instructions on enabling full trust for certificates distributed by email or downloaded from an intranet site are listed [here](#enable-full-trust-for-COMMON-in-iOS).

 #### Option 2.
 Install Using Command Line
 This option is for macOS devices only.